Amedjnoun/Amedjnoun/README.md

 ---

 ## Featured Projects
+> Note: Many of the projects below are learning/school projects.

 - Myactual-Mobility (Private; access on request)
   - Built a full-stack carpooling platform
   - SQL pre-matching and OSRM-based final matching